kosullivan7/Project-2/README.md

 **Structure**

 The user experience design is clear and simple with features positioned conventionally.
-Navigation items are clearly visible on each page signalling the pathway through the site from the home page through to the finish of the quiz.
+Navigation items are clearly visible on each page signalling the pathway through the site from the home page through to the rules page and actual quiz page.

 [Home Page]

 -   There is one clear call to action button to start the quiz.

+[Rules Page]

+- The rules of the quiz are clearly stated in bullet form for quick perusal.
+- Below the rules are navigation buttons to the Home page and Play the quiz page.

 [Quiz Page]

 -   The question is clearly visible in the middle of the quiz play area with the four answer choices underneath.
 -   Below the question and answer section is the counter section showing the accumulating number of correct answers and the current question number out of the maximum available questions.
 -   When the user selects the answer the colour of the answer changes to red or green to indicate correct or incorrect before displaying the next question.
+- The user cannot move onto the next question without answering the current question.
+- Below the score there are links to the landing page and also a Play again button.
+- On pressing the Play again button the quiz will refresh with a new random order of questions.

 **Surface**